blakemackey15/mackintosh/README.md

 # Grading

-At the time of the due date, all current changes will be merged into master.
+At the time of the due date, all current changes will be merged into main.
 Project development will take place on a corresponding branch.